Syn-Nine/gar-lang/README.md

 Usage: gar.exe [-d] [filename]

+See [DEVLOG](https://github.com/Syn-Nine/gar-lang/blob/main/DEVLOG.md) and [ARCHITECTURE](https://github.com/Syn-Nine/gar-lang/blob/main/ARCHITECTURE.md) for more information about how this was made.

 This repository includes 5 games that were ported to the language during the jam including a short 2D puzzle game, Knots:

 GIF of Knots Game: